Grimaud (company): History

 In 1840, Baptiste-Paul Grimaud, a 23-year-old man from Brûlain near Niort, moved to Paris.

-In 1851, he joined forces with two merchants, Eugène Martineau and Marcel Bourru, who finally sold him their cardmaking operation.
-A few years later, the company implemented a process to obtain metallic, rounded-corner cards, an innovation which was very successful.
+In 1851, he joined forces with two merchants, Eugène Martineau and Marcel Bourru, who eventually sold him their cardmaking operation.
+A few years later, the company implemented a process to manufacture round-cornered playing cards, an innovation that was very successful.

 Industrializing the card manufacturing process and buying out or outdoing its competitors (Camoin in 1885, Lequart and Mignot in 1891, Bony, Dieudonné and Fossorier and Amar in 1910), Grimaud gradually became the biggest French cardmakers.

 It was at the 1900 Paris Exposition that Grimaud marked its high point when the company was awarded numerous prizes.
 After the death of Baptiste-Paul Grimaud in 1899, his nephews succeeded him: they participated in the edition of Tarot de Marseille, a card pack used both for card games and cartomancy.

 In 1962, Jean-Marie Simon bought Grimaud to become the number one playing card manufacturer in France by founding the company France Cartes, which later joined the international group Cartamundi in 2014.

-In 2018, the brand of the French master cardmakers celebrated its 170 years.
+In 2018, the brand of the French master cardmakers celebrated its 170th anniversary.
 For the occasion, the logo, cards and cases were redesigned in a modern spirit while keeping past inspirations.